Elmsford Union Free School District

-The Superintendent of Schools is Dr. Marc P. Baiocco.
-Dr. Baiocco became Superintendent in 2017, replacing Dr. Joseph L. Ricca.
-Dr. Baiocco is the former Principal of Alexander Hamilton Junior/Senior High School, where he has served for the past 8 years.

 History

 In 2017 the district had 900 students.
-Joseph Ricca, previously of the East Hanover School District, was superintendent until July 1, 2017 upon becoming superintendent of White Plains Public Schools.
+Joseph Ricca, previously of the East Hanover School District, was superintendent until July 1, 2017, upon becoming superintendent of White Plains Public Schools.
 Marc Baiocco replaced him in that role.

-Board of Education
+Board of education

 The Elmsford Board of Education is legally responsible for establishing and overseeing the goals and objectives of the school district.
 The Board is composed of five members, who are residents of the school district, elected to three-year terms.
 The school board elections are held each May.
 Included in its general powers are the following: observing and enforcing federal and state education laws and local school board policies, appointing personnel upon the Superintendent's recommendation, appraising programs and services, and adopting the annual school budget.
 Regular meetings of the Board of Education are held on the first Wednesday of every month.
-The members of the Board of Education are: